yatinnargotra/TE_EnTC_Sem1_Practicals/README.md

 | **D** | [DBMS](DBMS/README.md) |

 ## Announcements👐
 There are many unfinished articles in this repo.
 Feel free to contribute or create the issue.
+Only FJP has been Finished.
+Working on DBMS.

 #### Note:
      This repo is for educational purposes only.
 If you are going to contribute, don't do symbolic  contribution.